Jacklinkk/TorchGRL/README.md

 TorchGRL is the source code for our paper **Graph Convolution-Based
-Deep Reinforcement Learning for Multi-Agent Decision-Making in Mixed Traffic Environments** submitted to IV 2022.TorchGRL is a modular simulation framework that integrates different GRL algorithms and SUMO simulation platform to realize the simulation of multi-agents decision-making algorithms
+Deep Reinforcement Learning for Multi-Agent Decision-Making in Mixed Traffic Environments**.
+TorchGRL is a modular simulation framework that integrates different GRL algorithms and SUMO simulation platform to realize the simulation of multi-agents decision-making algorithms